 - However, the exact role of VEGF-A in the perivascular BAT depot is largely unknown, and published studies focus predominantly on WAT-like depots including visceral and abdominal perivascular adipose tissue.

 Next, provide a paragraph of information that begins with the most broadly related facts and narrows down to the focus of the current application.
 This paragraph should clearly state:

+Then, list your Specific Aims.
 These statements should not be descriptive, dependent on one another, or overly ambitious.
-For example:
+For example, the sentence below: